 There is a condition that is called: "Medical Student's Disease".
 That is a disease where you read a list of symptoms and conclude that you and most of the people that you know are suffering from the ailment described!

 “Stop Walking on Eggshells: Taking Your Life Back When Someone You Care about Has Borderline Personality Disorder” by Randi Kreger and Paul T. Mason, 1998.
+A second book on the subject but specifically for parents came out in 2022: “Stop Walking on Eggshells for Parents”.
+Authors of the book for parents are Randi Kreger, Christine Adamec, MBA, and Daniel S. Label, PhD.

 “The Essential Family Guide to Borderline Personality Disorder: New Tools and Techniques to Stop Walking on Eggshells” by Randi Kreger, Paperback.
 Hazelden 2008.
 ISBN-10: 1592853633 ISBN-13: 978-1592853632.
 Randi Kreger is co-author with Paul T. Mason, M.S. of Stop Walking on Eggshells published in 1998.